-Campbell has canceled all classes and suspended normal operations at its campuses in Buies Creek, Raleigh, Fort Bragg and Camp Lejeune for Monday, the University announced on Sunday.
+Campbell has canceled all classes and suspended normal operations at its campuses in Buies Creek, Raleigh, Fort Liberty and Camp Lejeune for Monday, the University announced on Sunday.

 Continued rain from Hurricane Florence and deteriorating road conditions in and around Harnett County and much of central and eastern North Carolina led to the decision to cancel classes.
 A mandatory evacuation was issued by the county for the Keith Hills community, located just a quarter mile from Campbell’s main campus in Buies Creek, because of its proximity to the rising Cape Fear River.

 “While damage and flooding have so far been minimal on our main campus, we understand that many of our students who left before the storm are in areas where they cannot safely make it back to campus,” President J. Bradley Creed said.
 “We will continue to monitor the storm Sunday and Monday and will make a decision regarding Tuesday as soon as we can.”

 Hurricane Florence has dumped record amounts of rainfall on North Carolina since making landfall on Friday.
 Portions of the eastern part of the state have seen as much as 30 inches of rain (the previous record from Hurricane Floyd in 1999 was 24 inches).
 Harnett County has received between 8 and 10 inches of rain since Thursday and is forecast to receive up to three or four additional inches before Florence moves out on Monday.

 Nearly 300 residential students remain on campus for the storm this week.
 Emergency personnel, Harnett County deputies and residential hall directors and assistants have been on campus since Thursday to assist those students and monitor conditions on campus.
 Marshbanks Dining Hall will be open to students and staff from 9 a.m. until 7 p.m. on Monday.
 The second floor of Wiggins Library will also be open for students.